Moldova Electronic Receipt Requirements: Virtual Cash Registers

 The push comes from Moldova's effort to digitalize its economy and lower compliance costs for SMEs and online sellers.
 The Moldova Economic Council championed the initiative, arguing that mandatory physical cash registers created unnecessary barriers — particularly for small businesses and e-commerce operators who had no practical way to issue compliant fiscal receipts without expensive hardware.

-This guide covers the Moldova electronic receipt requirements in full: what virtual cash registers and eBon actually mean in Moldova's specific regulatory context, the legislative timeline with concrete dates, which businesses are affected, and how this receipt reform differs from Moldova's separate e-Factura electronic invoicing mandate.
+This guide explains Moldova's receipt requirements: what virtual cash registers and eBon mean, the legislative timeline, which businesses are affected, and how the receipt reform differs from Moldova's separate e-Factura electronic invoicing mandate.

 What Virtual Cash Registers and eBon Mean in Moldova

-Moldova's receipt reform introduces two core concepts that replace the country's legacy hardware-dependent fiscal system.
-Here is what each one means.
+Moldova's receipt reform introduces two concepts that replace the country's legacy hardware-dependent fiscal system.

 A virtual cash register is a software-based fiscal cash register that performs the same tax-compliance function as the physical mechanical devices Moldova has historically required.
 Under the existing system, businesses must use dedicated mechanical cash register equipment — referred to as MCC, EKR, or KKM depending on the source — to record transactions and produce fiscal receipts.
 The virtual cash register eliminates that hardware dependency entirely.
 Instead of a purpose-built mechanical device, the fiscal module runs as software on standard business equipment: a tablet, PC, smartphone, or existing POS terminal.
 The transaction data is captured, signed, and transmitted digitally rather than printed from a proprietary device.